rails/rails/guides/source/active_model_basics.md

 ### Model

-`ActiveModel::Model` includes [ActiveModel::API](active_model_basics.html#api) for the required interface to allow an object to interact with Action Pack and Action View, but it will be extended in the future to add more functionality.
+`ActiveModel::Model` includes ActiveModel::API for the required interface to allow an object to interact with Action Pack and Action View, but it will be extended in the future to add more functionality.

-Currently, when including `ActiveModel::Model` you get all the features from `ActiveModel::API`.
+Currently, when including `ActiveModel::Model` you get the features from [ActiveModel::API](active_model_basics.html#api).

 ### Serialization

 `ActiveModel::Serialization` provides basic serialization to a serializable_hash for your objects.
 You need to declare an attributes Hash which should contain the attributes you want to serialize.
 Attributes must be strings, not symbols.

 ```ruby